opendistro/for-elasticsearch-docs/docs/security-access-control/api.md

 ### Create user

 Creates or replaces the specified user.
 You must specify either `password` (plain text) or `hash` (the hashed user password).
-If you specify `password`, the Security plugin automatically hashes the password before storing it.
+If you specify `password`, the security plugin automatically hashes the password before storing it.

 #### Request